OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 then the compiler processes the resulting code, never seeing the macro call.
 Of course, no function call is executed at run-time either.

-Because the body of the macro is, at least conceptually, spliced into the caller’s code after the arguments have been substituted (without being evaluated) for the parameters, the whole body of the macro is executed in the caller’s environment.
+Because the body of the macro is spliced into the caller’s code after the arguments have been substituted (without being evaluated) for the parameters, the whole body of the macro is executed in the caller’s environment.
 This allows us to use